Application Deadline: December 11, 2023

 Our online EdD: Leadership program is a collaborative, interdisciplinary and globally conscious program for current and future leaders aspiring to use their influential voices to innovate and create sustainable, transformational change.

-This full-time program is mission-driven and addresses modern-day issues.
-Courses are delivered one at a time, allowing you to earn your terminal degree in just two years while maintaining your current job responsibilities and personal lifestyle.
+This mission-driven program is designed to address modern-day issues and lift you to the highest levels of leadership and education.
+Courses are intensive and delivered one at a time, allowing you to earn your terminal degree in just two years while continuing to work full-time.

 With your EdD in Leadership, you will stand out as an exemplary practitioner of ethical organizational leadership, an extraordinary team builder, a systems thinker and a driver of change and innovation in a global economy.